chungus-studio/bevyning/README.md

 #### 🎮 3.
 Basic Movement

-- Designate one sprite as the "player".
+- Designate the spritesheet sprite as the "player". (animations will be covered in another MVP)
 - Implement movement using any input method (`WASD`, arrow keys, or click-to-move).
 - Handle screen wrapping if not using click-to-move.